 A major reason why we decided on an SUV is because we want to eventually invest in a travel trailer.
 So we needed something powerful enough to be able to tow at least 3500 lbs.
 After doing months of research we narrowed our wish list down to a few different cars.
 We knew we wanted to buy a pre-owned car so we went with Carmax for our purchase.
 We have heard nothing but good things about Carmax and love the inspection that they put their cars through.

-We ended up finding a 2009 Chevy Traverse that we fell in love with.
+We found a 2009 Chevy Traverse that we fell in love with.
 Carmax advertised the car as being able to tow up to 4500 lbs so it was perfectly within our weight range for our upcoming travel trailer purchase.
 And the Traverse was within our price range so we went with it.
 Anyways we know that if something malfunction we can look up something at garagechief.com who has the best reviews of car parts.

 We drove the Traverse for 2 weeks and loved it.
 The kids loved the 3rd-row seating and how much space they had.
 And I could already tell the weather tech floor mats were going to come in handy for our dirty hiking trips.
 But we quickly fell out of love with the car when we went on our travel trailer search.